Esan South-East: Geography

 The delineation of boundaries was established during the European incursions into Africa.
-Before their penetration into the continent's interior, people generally did not define territories with clear graphical markings.Instead, natural features such as hills, landforms, rivers, and streams typically served as markers to indicate the borders between kingdoms.
-Esanland, for instance, is bordered to the northwest by Owan, to the northeast by Etsako, to the southwest by Orhionwon and Ika, and to the south and southeast by the Aniocha and Oshimili regions.The Esan people are thought to have originated as savannah dwellers.
-When they migrated to Esanland, they maintained their traditional lifestyle characterized by settling on the interfluves—higher land between rivers—while avoiding the valley areas.Their preference for settling on the upper interfluve is based on the belief that valley locations are unsuitable for their crops due to frequent flooding during the rainy season and other unfavorable conditions that would hinder agricultural productivity.
-Consequently, valleys were regarded as “no man's land.”To adapt to their savannah-style living, they built ponds to reduce the need to frequently visit rivers, streams, or valleys.
-Recent research estimates Esanland covers about 1,858 square kilometers, with topsoil that is exceptionally fertile, promoting abundant crop cultivation.The thriving yam staple crop in Esanland demonstrates the soil's nutritional richness.
+Before their penetration into the continent's interior, people generally did not define territories with clear geographical markings.
+Instead, natural features such as hills, landforms, rivers, and streams typically served as markers to indicate the borders between kingdoms.
+Esanland, for instance, is bordered to the northwest by Owan, to the northeast by Etsako, to the southwest by Orhionwon and Ika, and to the south and southeast by the Aniocha and Oshimili regions.
+The Esan people are thought to have originated as savannah dwellers.
+When they migrated to Esanland, they maintained their traditional lifestyle characterized by settling on the interfluves—higher land between rivers—while avoiding the valley areas.
+Their preference for settling on the upper interfluve is based on the belief that valley locations are unsuitable for their crops due to frequent flooding during the rainy season and other unfavorable conditions that would hinder agricultural productivity.
+Consequently, valleys were regarded as “no man's land.”
+To adapt to their savannah-style living, they built ponds to reduce the need to frequently visit rivers, streams, or valleys.
+Recent research estimates Esanland covers about 1,858 square kilometres (504 square miles), with topsoil that is exceptionally fertile, promoting abundant crop cultivation.
+The thriving yam staple crop in Esanland demonstrates the soil's nutritional richness.
 The topsoil is a mixture of sandy light brown soil and laterite, containing fine-grain sand, clay, carbonaceous shaley clays, and lignite, as noted by Professor Akinbode.